 Members of the International Humanitarian Partnership

-Since 2004 all the rescue services in Luxembourg are managed by the Rescue services Agency, commonly called “Administration des services de secours (ASS)”.
-Over 8.000 volunteers are the backbone of the rescue units centralized in the intervention centers and local fire departments.
+All the rescue services in Luxembourg are managed by Luxembourg Rescue Services Agency, CGDIS. over 4.000 operational volunteers and around 400 operational professionals are the backbone of the rescue units centralized in the intervention centers and local fire departments.
 All the emergency missions are coordinated by the national emergency rescue services central (C.S.U.
 112) which is available 7/7 and 24/24.

 DEMA - Danish Emergency Management Agency

 The Danish Emergency Management Agency (DEMA) is a governmental agency under the Ministry of the Defense.
 The principal task of DEMA is to supervise the national and municipal rescue preparedness and to advice the authorities on matters of preparedness as well as carry out international tasks when requested to.
 The IHP focal point is the Deputy Head of the International Division.
 International engagment and deployments are managed by this section.

 The Estonian Rescue Board (ERB) is a governmental organization under the jurisdiction of the Ministry of Interior, which has a leading function in the field of rescue activities, implements state supervision and applies state compulsion on the basis and in the scope prescribed by law.
 The ERB has a leading role in planning preparedness for emergencies and the operational management of the rescue services.
 It is also responsible for the development and implementation of national rescue policies.
 The IHP focal point for ERB is the Crisis Management Department.

 ESAF provides vocational education for firefighters, sub-officers, fire officers and emergency response centre operators in Finland.
 ESAF also offer a wide variety of specially tailored further training and in-service training for national and international professionals in the rescue and emergency field.
 ESAF is also responsible for the training and recruitment of Finnish experts to international civil protection missions.